jagadish-talluri/RQUAD/README.md

 	Reuse
 	Represent

-What objectives it need to meet?
+What objectives RQUAD need to meet?

 Ans: